markproy/bird-classification-workshop/docs/lab2-train-model.md

 For SageMaker's Image Classification algorithm, there are more than two dozen hyperparameters.
 For the purposes of this workshop, we will leave most of them at their default values.
 Change only the following hyperparameters:

 * **checkpoint_frequency**: `25`.
 A checkpoint saves the state of the neural network, so you could resume training from that state.
 This is useful for large scale training, but is not important for this workshop.
 We will set it to be the same exact number as the number of epochs.
 That is, there will only be a single checkpoint, once all the training epochs for the lab have completed.
 * **epochs**: `25`.
 For this size dataset on the selected instance type, this number of epochs will allow the job to complete in around 7 minutes with reasonable accuracy.
 If you had more time available, you could improve the accuracy by doubling the number of epochs.
+For some use cases, you may need 100's of epochs for your training job.
 * **mini_batch_size**: `24`.
 This hyperparameter tells the algorithm how many images to process in a single mini batch.
 * **num_classes**: `4`.
 If you were to use the full NABirds dataset, this would be 555.
 * **num_training_samples**: `322`.
-If you were to use the full NABirds dataset, this would be > 40,000.
+We determined this number in Lab 1, when you packaged the images for these species.
+If you were to use the full NABirds dataset, the number of training samples would be more than 40,000.
 * **augmentation_type** `crop`.
 This tells the algorithm to also flip each image horizontally to increase the model's ability to accurately identify species.
 If a bird is facing left in the image, this augmentation will also train the model with a copy of the image with the bird facing to the right.
 * **top_k**: `2`.
 This indicates to the algorithm that it should log an additional accuracy metric.
 In addition to the accuracy of getting the prediction of the species exactly right, it will also log how accurate your model is at predicting the right species within the top 2 predictions for a given epoch.
+* **early_stopping** `true`.
+This parameter tells the algorithm to stop training if validation accuracy doesn't improve after a patience number of epochs.

-For all other parameters, use default values.
+For all other hyperparameters, use default values.

 #### Define the two data channels (train and validation)